Legal Brand Guidelinesfebbraio 2023

 - a static image of your TrustScore or Star Rating on your website;

-- your TrustScore or individual review Star Rating in any way that might be misleading as to your overall TrustScore, for example, displaying individual review Star Ratings in a way that suggests it is representative of the overall TrustScore for your business, or displaying the TrustScore for one of your domains on another domain; or
+- your TrustScore or individual review Star Rating in any way that might be misleading as to your overall TrustScore.
+For example, displaying individual review Star Ratings in a way that suggests it is representative of the overall Star Rating for your business, or displaying the TrustScore for one of your domains on another domain; or

 This is not an exhaustive list.
 If we discover misuse, we’ll take action to correct it.
 This is set out further in our Action We Take Policy.

-The Brand assets are the property of Trustpilot A/S and shall be protected in accordance with applicable copyright, trademark and other legislation.
-Nothing in these Guidelines shall be regarded as transferring ownership in the Brand assets to you and all goodwill arising from use of the Brand assets belongs to us.
-You are only granted a non-exclusive license to use the Brand assets as specified in these Guidelines and our Terms.
+Our brand resources are the property of Trustpilot A/S and shall be protected in accordance with applicable copyright, trademark and other legislation.
+Nothing in these Guidelines shall be regarded as transferring ownership in the brand resources to you and all goodwill arising from use of the brand resources belongs to us.
+You are only granted a non-exclusive license to use the brand resources as specified in these Guidelines and our Terms.

-The Brand assets that you are permitted to use are those shown in your Business Account.
-You should always display, spell and capitalise the Brand assets exactly as they are shown in your Business Account and on ou Brand Hub.
+The brand resources that you are permitted to use are those shown in your Business Account.
+You should always display, spell and capitalise the brand resources exactly as they are shown in your Business Account and on ou Brand Hub.

-You may not use or register, in whole or in part, our Brand assets, including our trademarks, Trustpilot-owned graphic symbols, logos or modifications thereof, as or as part of a company name, trade name, product name, or service name without our prior permission.
+You may not use or register, in whole or in part, our brand resources, including our trademarks, Trustpilot-owned graphic symbols, logos or modifications thereof, as or as part of a company name, trade name, product name, or service name without our prior permission.

-You may not use other variations of our Brand assets for any purpose or use our Brand assets or any other Trustpilot-owned graphic symbol, logo, or icon in a disparaging manner.
+You may not use other variations of our brand resources for any purpose or use our brand resources or any other Trustpilot-owned graphic symbol, logo, or icon in a disparaging manner.

-You also agree not to use our Brand assets, including our trademarks, Trustpilot-owned graphic symbols/logos, or icons, in a manner that would imply Trustpilot's endorsement, affiliation, sponsorship, or support of a third party product or service.
+You also agree not to use our brand resources, including our trademarks, Trustpilot-owned graphic symbols/logos, or icons, in a manner that would imply Trustpilot's endorsement, affiliation, sponsorship, or support of a third party product or service.

-We may revoke permission to use the Brand assets at any time.
-We expressly reserve our right to withhold approval of any content that we consider to be inconsistent with the Trustpilot Brand.
-Please note that we also have the right to take action against any unauthorised use of our Brand or goodwill and that we may terminate any licenses granted under these Guidelines or our Terms resulting from a breach.
+We may revoke permission to use the brand resources at any time.
+We expressly reserve our right to withhold approval of any content that we consider to be inconsistent with the Trustpilot brand.
+Please note that we also have the right to take action against any unauthorised use of our brand or goodwill and that we may terminate any licenses granted under these Guidelines or our Terms resulting from a breach.

 Get in touch

-If you have any questions relating to these Guidelines, or how to use our Brand assets in general, please feel free to get in touch.
+If you have any questions relating to these Guidelines, or how to use our brand resources in general, please feel free to get in touch.
 You can do so by using our Contact form.
 We’re more than happy to help.

 Interpretation and updates